Mintbase/Grants-Program/applications/nft_explorer.md

 Uniscan NFT Explorer wants to be the best place to analyze, track and discover NFTs.

-Uniscan NFT Explorer hopes to create a unified NFT dedicated explorer for the Polkadot / Kusama ecology.
-It can be used to discover and view the NFTs in important parachains in the Polkadot / Kusama ecology.
+Uniscan NFT Explorer hopes to create a unified NFT dedicated explorer for the Mintbase / Kusama ecology.
+It can be used to discover and view the NFTs in important parachains in the Mintbase / Kusama ecology.

 The vision of this explorer is to become a better platform for discovering and analyzing NFTs.
 In the future, we can provide more tools for discovering and analyzing NFTs, such as combining on-chain data and off-chain data to provide users with some statistical views.